Transferring in to NECC

 Transferring in?
 We make it easy!

 Have you tried another college but had trouble making it work, whether socially, financially, or academically?
 Then come to Northern Essex Community College!
 We have over 60 programs, great academic support services, and a rich student life.
 Our smaller class sizes and dedicated faculty make this college a great choice for you.
-Over 11% of our students have transferred to NECC from another college this past year and found success here.
+Close to one-third of our students who enrolled at Northern Essex in the fall of 2018 had credits from another college on their transcripts and found success here.
 We welcome you to join them and get your education back on track!

 All you have to do to attend Northern Essex is: